IISH/PID-webservice/README.md

 Unless you are an service provider whose clients cannot supply anything else but local identifiers, this method would not be useful to an organization delivering pids.
 The GetQuickPid method utilizes the earlier mentioned methods:

-1 .Pid creation: when the localIdentifier is not bound to a known pid, the webservice creates a pid and then binds it to the resolveUrl and localIdentifier.
+1 Pid creation: when the localIdentifier is not bound to a known pid, the webservice creates a pid and then binds it to the resolveUrl and localIdentifier.
 2. Pid lookup: when the localIdentifier is bound to an existing Pid, the method will echo back all data bound to the pid.
 3. Pid update: when the localIdentifier is bound to an existing Pid and the supplied resolveUrl is different to the bound